 Falls

-When someone moves downward speedily and freely upon losing their balance from a high to low area against gravity and lands on their torso, feet, or head too hard.
+Falls happen when someone moves downward quickly and freely upon losing their balance from a high to low area against gravity and lands on their torso, feet, or head too hard.

 Shaky or broken ladders